pypy/pypy/pypy/doc/faq.rst

 your code in RPython, it might not give you any speed improvements even if you manage to.

+  *The above paragraphs are not the whole truth.
+It* is *true that there are cases where writing a program as RPython gives you substantially better speed than running it on top of PyPy.
+However, the attitude of the core group of people behind PyPy is to answer: "then report it as a performance bug against PyPy!".*

+  *Here is a more diluted way to put it.
+The "No, don't!" above is a general warning we give to new people.
+They are likely to need a lot of help from* some *source, because RPython is not so simple nor extensively documented; but at the same time, we, the pypy core group of people, are not willing to invest time in supporting 3rd-party projects that do very different things than interpreters for dynamic languages --- just because we have other interests and there are only so many hours a day.
+So as a summary I believe it is only fair to attempt to point newcomers at existing alternatives, which are more mainstream and where they will get help from many people.*

 Yes, it is possible with enough effort to compile small self-contained pieces of RPython code doing a few performance-sensitive things.
 But this case is not interesting for us.
-If you needed to rewrite the code in RPython, you could as well have rewritten it in C for example.
-The latter is a much more supported, much more documented language `:-)`
+If you needed to rewrite the code in RPython, you could as well have rewritten it in C or C++ or Java for example.
+These are much more supported, much more documented languages `:-)`

 ---------------------------------------------------
 Which backends are there for the RPython toolchain?